 “I can never get a break in love!”

 “My ex is a total Prince Harming!”
-(Note: This is a term I coined in my book Prince Harming Syndrome to describe men who are either “trouble” or “troubled”).
+(Note: This is a term I coined in my e-book Prince Harming Syndrome to describe men who are either “trouble” or “troubled” I also know there are lots of Princess Harmings out there too!
+Indeed, all the principles in my book and this article apply equally to both Prince and Princess Harmings.
+Feel free to swap genders as you read forward!).

 “All men are total Prince Harmings!”